Virtual Reality for Neurorehabilitation: Mechanisms, Modalities, and Clinical Applications

 Motor Rehabilitation

 There is a strong need for motor rehabilitation across a wide variety of neurological diseases, and VR-based rehab has been investigated on numerous fronts.
-A broad systematic review by Massetti et al. found that VR rehabilitation interventions were associated with a range of benefits that extended beyond the initial period of acute hospitalization and traditional post-acute rehabilitation, including improved upper limb motor function, balance and gait, strength, overall fitness, and range of motion.12 They also highlighted the added benefits of VR as an adjunct to traditional rehabilitation.
-In an umbrella review of 41 meta-analyses, Voinescu et al. found that VR-based neurorehabilitation was associated with benefits ranging from improved balance, mobility, upper extremity function, and body function in stroke patients, improved upper extremity function in patients with acquired brain injury, and improved ambulation in patients with cerebral palsy.17 However, the authors noted that the overall quality of evidence was predominantly low or very low, emphasizing the need for high quality randomized controlled trials are needed to further investigate these findings.
-A systematic review of VR-based therapy for TBI patients found the highest benefit in cognitive domains but did note moderate improvements in gait and balance in some patients with milder TBI.18 Other studies and reviews have also demonstrated benefits in patients with MS, Parkinson’s disease, and spinal cord injury.1, 12, 19-22 In general, VR technologies do not replace conventional methods of rehabilitation but may provide added benefit as an adjunct to therapy.17
+A broad systematic review by Massetti et al. found that VR rehabilitation interventions were associated with a range of benefits that extended beyond the initial period of acute hospitalization and traditional post-acute rehabilitation, including improved upper limb motor function, balance and gait, strength, overall fitness, and range of motion 12.
+They also highlighted the added benefits of VR as an adjunct to traditional rehabilitation.
+In an umbrella review of 41 meta-analyses, Voinescu et al. found that VR-based neurorehabilitation was associated with benefits ranging from improved balance, mobility, upper extremity function, and body function in stroke patients, improved upper extremity function in patients with acquired brain injury, and improved ambulation in patients with cerebral palsy 17.
+However, the authors noted that the overall quality of evidence was predominantly low or very low, emphasizing the need for high quality randomized controlled trials are needed to further investigate these findings.
+A systematic review of VR-based therapy for TBI patients found the highest benefit in cognitive domains 18.
+Other studies and reviews have also demonstrated benefits in patients with MS, Parkinson’s disease, and spinal cord injury 1, 12, 19-22.
+In general, VR technologies do not replace conventional methods of rehabilitation but may provide added benefit as an adjunct to therapy 17.

 Cognitive Rehabilitation